A universal median quasi-Monte Carlo integration: QMC point sets

 \begin{lemma} For $m,s\in \NN$ and $w\in \NN\cup \{\infty\}$ with $w\geq m$, let $p\in \FF_b[x]$ with $\deg(p)=m$ and $\bsg=(g_1,\ldots,g_s)\in (\FF_b[x])^s$ with $\deg(g_j)<m$.
 The polynomial lattice point set $P(p,\bsg,w)$ is a digital net over $\FF_b$ with generating matrices $C_1,\ldots,C_s\in \FF_b^{w\times m}$, where each matrix $C_j=(c^{(j)}_{i,r})$ is of Hankel type:

 and $u^{(j)}_1,u^{(j)}_2,\ldots$ are the coefficients appearing in the infinite (periodic) Laurent series of the quotient

 \end{lemma}

-\begin{remark} A recent work by Dick and the authors of this paper studies the case $w=\infty$ in the randomized setting carefully \cite[Section~5]{DGS22}.
+\begin{remark} Polynomial lattice point sets of infinite precision $w=\infty$ have been studied in the randomized setting carefully in \cite[Section~5]{DGS22}.
 We also refer to a relevant work \cite{GSY16} on digital nets with infinite digit expansions.
 In this paper, we focus only on the case $w=\infty$ in the theoretical analysis, but the result can be well-approximated by a large enough $w$.
 Note that, for $w=\infty$, QMC integration is given by

 where $f(\bsx-)=\lim_{\bsy\nearrow \bsx}f(\bsy)$ denotes the component-wise left limit.
 Therefore, if $f$ is not left continuous, we may have

 whereas such a problem does not happen in this paper as we only deal with continuous functions. \end{remark}